Abdul Latif Khan (politician)

 Abdul Latif Khan was a Bangladeshi politician affiliated with the Bangladesh Awami League who served the undivided Khulna-4 (present Bagerhat-4) constituency as a member of the Jatiya Sangsad from 1979 to 1982.

 Birth and early life

 Abdul Latif Khan was born in 1933 in Alkulia village of Morrelganj Upazila of Bagerhat district of Khulna Division.

 Career

 Abdul Latif Khan was elected to parliament from Khulna-4 as a Bangladesh Awami League candidate in 1979.
-He has served as the baksal district governor of Khulna.
+He served as the BAKSAL district governor of Khulna.

 Death

 Abdul Latif Khan died in Bagerhat District, Bangladesh.